lorentzforces/prunejuice/initial-goals.md

 - allow a dry-run which only prints files to be removed (may be useful in actual usage to pipe to other programs)
 - by default operate based on modified date
 - confirm by default, switch to execute without confirmation
+- specify a unix timestamp and remove any files older than said timestamp